What is disability?

 Note: Students are required to discuss their approved academic accommodations with their professors, especially in regards to extended time on assignments, reasonable breaks in class, etc.

-Returning Students: If you have an accommodation approved through the academic year or through graduation, please request your accommodation letters for the upcoming semester's classes via the Moses CSD Portal.
-If your accommodation has expired and you would like to request accommodations for the upcoming semester, please contact Bridget Betts at the Moses CSD.
+Returning Students: If you have an accommodation approved through the academic year or through graduation, please request your accommodation letters for the upcoming semester's classes via the Moses Center Portal.
+If your accommodation has expired and you would like to request accommodations for the upcoming semester, please contact Bridget Betts at the Moses Center.

 Study Away Students: NYU Shanghai students who are studying away can connect to accessibility resources both at the Moses Center and their global site.
 Each global site has a global academic liaison who is responsible for implementing academic accommodations.
 If you have any questions or concerns, please contact your site’s global academic liaison or the Moses Center.